microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_ReverseContinue" class="anchor"></a>:leftwards_arrow_with_hook: ReverseContinue Request

 The request resumes backward execution of all threads.
-If the debug adapter supports single thread execution (see capability 'supportsSingleThreadExecutionRequests') setting the 'singleThread' argument to true resumes only the specified thread.
+If the debug adapter supports single thread execution (see capability 'supportsSingleThreadExecutionRequests'), setting the 'singleThread' argument to true resumes only the specified thread.
 If not all threads were resumed, the 'allThreadsContinued' attribute of the response must be set to false.

 Clients should only call this request if the capability 'supportsStepBack' is true.